-In this episode of THE SAMPLE, Leita Hart-Fanta, CPA answers the question, “Do I really have to do that?: Unconditional and Presumptively Mandatory Requirements” If auditors want to declare in their audit report that they conducted the audit in accordance with GAGAS, they need to know the difference between the Yellow Book’s unconditional requirements, presumptively mandatory requirements, and explanatory material.
+In this episode of THE SAMPLE, Leita Hart-Fanta, CPA answers the question, “Do I really have to do that?: Unconditional and Presumptively Mandatory Requirements.”
+If auditors want to declare in their audit report that they conducted the audit in accordance with GAGAS, they need to know the difference between the Yellow Book’s unconditional requirements, presumptively mandatory requirements, and explanatory material.

 Welcome to The Sample, a quick discussion of auditing concepts and terms that will help you do your work.
 Conducting an audit in accordance with auditing standards is no small feat and I want to support you.
 We’ll be referring to the GAO, IIA and AICPA literature to bolster our conversations.
 Let’s get started.

-The GAO and the Yellow Book use three different terms when they’re basically telling you what to do on an audit.
-They might say, you “must” do something; that’s an unconditional requirement.
-A “should,” they call those presumptively mandatory requirements.
-Then there’s explanatory materials, and they use the terms “may,” “might” or “could” in those sentences.
+The GAO and the Yellow Book use three different terms when they’re telling you what to do on an audit.

 Let me show you what that looks like.
-Here is a box and here’s stuff that’s not in a box.
+(Looking at the online copy of the GAO’s Yellow Book) Here is a box and here’s stuff that’s not in a box.
 This is one of the pages out of the 2018 Yellow Book.
 It says “should.”
 This is a “should” requirement.
 It goes into more detail about continuing education.
-Then after the box, they give you some “may,” “might” or “could,” or some guidance, or they explain terminology.
+Then after the box, they give you some “may,” “might,” or “could,” or some guidance, or they explain terminology.

 If you’re a financial auditor, you’re going to want to put this first sentence at least in your audit report, that says, “We conducted this audit in accordance with generally accepted government auditing standards.
 We’ve done this in accordance with the Yellow Book.”
 Financial auditors like to say that, and performance auditors like to say it.

 So, “We conducted this audit in accordance with generally accepted government auditing except we did not earn the 80 hours of CPE required by the Yellow Book by the standards.”
 I don’t even know what it would say exactly, but you have to be transparent about it.

 Pay attention to the things inside the box.
 If you break a “must” segment, and there are quite a few of them in the Yellow Book, don’t even mention the GAO at all.
 That is an unconditional mandatory requirement.

 Hope that helped.